-In September, LAMATA revealed that it would get some H5-series subway trains ealier used by the Toronto Transit Commission (TTC).
-The automotives were to be refurbished in the United States and converted to standard gauge, imported and brought into service on the Red and Blue lines.
-The same contract also comprised an option for some H6-series subway cars from the Toronto Transit Commission, but was later cancelled.
+In September, LAMATA revealed that it would get some H5-series subway trains earlier used by the Toronto Transit Commission (TTC).
+The automotive was to be refurbished in the United States and converted to standard gauge, imported, and brought into service on the Red and Blue lines.
+The same contract also comprised an option for some H6-series subway cars from the Toronto Transit Commission but was later cancelled.
 The trains were constructed as two-unit married pairs with the driver’s cab in the front right corner of every car.

-The Infrastructure Bank (TIB) in joint venture with the Marina Express Train Service Ltd (METSL) has committed to construct the proposed Lagos Metro Rail Transit (LMRT).
+The Infrastructure Bank (TIB) in a joint venture with the Marina Express Train Service Ltd (METSL) has committed to constructing the proposed Lagos Metro Rail Transit (LMRT).
 The project will gulp a total cost of US$2.4bn.

-According to Mr Olusegun Aganga the Industry Trade and Investment Minister, the project will generate between 5,000 and 10,000 direct and indirect jobs opportunities respectively to the immediate State residents.
+According to Mr. Olusegun Aganga the Industry Trade and Investment Minister, the project will generate between 5,000 and 10,000 direct and indirect job opportunities respectively for the immediate State residents.

-London mayor Alderman Alan Yarrow led a team of London business delegation on a round-table meeting to discuss the progress of the project.
+London mayor Alderman Alan Yarrow led a team of London business delegations in a round-table meeting to discuss the progress of the project.
 The meeting was also attended by the Lagos Metropolitan Area Transport Authority (LAMATA) officials.

-One of the strategic master plan transport project to be implemented in the coming 20-30 years is the Blue Line project.
-The project plan is estimated to cost US$20bn on six rail lines; 14 BRT lanes; three cable car projects; 20 waterway routes and one mono rail.
+One of the strategic master plan transport projects to be implemented in the coming 20-30 years is the Blue Line project.
+The project plan is estimated to cost US$20bn on six rail lines; 14 BRT lanes; three cable car projects; 20 waterway routes and one monorail.

-The Rail Mass Transit construction Project in Nigeria will involve 11 stations, 27.522km rail track from Okokomaiko to Marina.
-Phase I of the project is anticipated to have engulp US$1.12bn for the 7km covering 2miles to the National Arts Theatre has been completed.
-However, Phase II of 5km has already commenced from National Arts Theatre to Marina.
+The Rail Mass Transit construction Project in Nigeria will involve 11 stations and a 27.522km rail track from Okokomaiko to Marina.
+Phase I of the project is anticipated to have engulfed US$1.12bn for the 7km covering 2 miles to the National Arts Theatre has been completed.
+However, Phase II of 5km has already commenced from the National Arts Theatre to the Marina.

-According to Dayo Mobereola, the LAMATA Chief Executive Officer clarified that the delay was due to funding issues and that is why the State Government is currently pursuing potential investors into the capital intensive project.
+According to Dayo Mobereola, the LAMATA Chief Executive Officer clarified that the delay was due to funding issues and that is why the State Government is currently pursuing potential investors in the capital-intensive project.